samicemalone/tv/README.txt

          config file with the --config command.
       trakt.auth
-         When using trakt integration, your access token will be stored here. traktdb.csv
+         When using trakt integration, your access token will be stored here.
-         When using trakt integration, this file is used to store a list of show names with their trakt reference.

    Default Directories
       Windows C:\ProgramData\$USER\tv\